-Section 13.2.1 - Forty40-Hour AssignmentsPositions:
+Section 13.2.1 - 40-Hour Positions:

-Effective July 1, 2013, the City agrees to pay an additional 15% above base pay ("Forty-Hour Assignment Pay") to employees working in the positions of Firefighter, Engineer, and Captain when those positions receive 40-hour per week assignments on a regular basis, probationary basis, or as a modified duty accommodation resulting from a work-related injury or illness.
-Additionally, due to the deferral of such additional payments based upon on audit finding on March 15, 2017, a retroactive payment shall be made to those employees who qualified for such additional payments on or after March 15, 2017.
-Notwithstanding anything in this MOU to the contrary, effective July 1, 2017, Fortythe first full pay period following March 21, 2018, when a 40-Hour Fire Captain, 40-Hour Assignment Pay shall not be paid to an employee who Fire Engineer, 40-Hour Firefighter or 40-Hour Firefighter/Paramedic is absentworking in a modified duty accommodation resulting from duty due to a work-related a nonindustrial injury, or illness and is receiving pay pursuant to Section 4850 of the California Labor Code, using accrued annual leave while absent from duty related to a nonindustrial injury or illness under FMLA/CFRA, or on an unprotected leave of absence.
-[6/21/17 Side Letter], that employee shall be paid at the equivalent compensation step that the employee would be at for the 56-hour position that corresponds to the employee's 40-hour position, which equivalent step is determined by moving the employee's base rate of pay thirty (30) steps down on the City's salary grid.
+Notwithstanding anything in this MOU to the contrary, effective the first full pay period following March 21, 2018, when a 40-Hour Fire Captain, 40-Hour Fire Engineer, 40-Hour Firefighter or 40-Hour Firefighter/Paramedic is working in a modified duty accommodation resulting from a nonindustrial injury, or is using accrued annual leave while absent from duty related to a nonindustrial injury or illness under FMLA/CFRA or an unprotected leave of absence, that employee shall be paid at the equivalent compensation step that the employee would be at for the 56-hour position that corresponds to the employee's 40-hour position, which equivalent step is determined by moving the employee's base rate of pay thirty (30) steps down on the City's salary grid.
 For example, a 40-Hour Fire Captain who is paid at compensation step 543 on the City's salary grid shall be paid as a Fire Captain at compensation step 513 when working in a modified duty accommodation resulting from a nonindustrial injury, or is using accrued annual leave while absent from duty related to a nonindustrial injury or illness under FMLA/CFRA or on an unprotected leave of absence.

-Section 13.2.2 - Hazardous Materials Assignments Assignment Pay:
+Section 13.2.2 - Hazardous Materials Assignment Pay:

-The City will pay an additional 5% over the base rate to Effective the first full pay period following March 21, 2018, members of the Association who are certified with the state as Hazardous Materials Technicians or higher and are assigned to the Hazardous Materials Unit.
-Additionally, members shall receive additional compensation as follows:
+Effective the first full pay period following March 21, 2018, members of the Association who are certified with the state as Hazardous Materials Technicians or higher and are assigned to the Hazardous Materials Unit shall receive additional compensation as follows: